ilvacca/python-resources/PythonExercises/README.md

 Provide for both classes appropriate constructors default values for the parameters.
 Then write a program that creates some objects Time and Appointment and check the proper functioning of the program while also paying attention to the order of call of the manufacturers.

-# EX11

-# EX12
-Write a function that gives a set of students and grades associated with them and then returns a dictionary of the students and the votes associated with them, divided by letter of the surname.
-The keys are the groups (a-f), (g-o), (p-z), the values are student lists and grades.

-- Define the function of inserting and deleting a given student in the dictionary just created.

-- Define the function that you insert to a student in the dictionary one list of votes.

-# EX13

 **Enjoy**